rohitium/LLM-order-param/scripts/README_training.md

-# GPT Training Script
+# GPT Training and Analysis Scripts

-This directory contains the consolidated GPT training script that can train models of different sizes.
+This directory contains scripts to train and analyze models of different sizes.

 ## Files

-- **`gpt.py`** - Main training script (consolidated from individual scripts)
+- **`gpt.py`** - Model Definition and Training script
 - **`analysis.py`** - Analysis script for order parameters and loss curves

 ## Usage